 DAY 15: [Pickup shots of Ricko and Martin breaking and entering.]
-Confronted by frightened neighbour.
+Confronted by a frightened neighbour.
 Police are called.

 DAY 16: [Scene 15; We are back into the forest to shoot the rest of the scene.]
 It rained all day.
 A stunt required both actors to jump into the freezing river.
 Amazingly they did.
 I slip and fall on a river rock.

-DAY 17: [Pickup shots of John at car park.]
+DAY 17: [Pickup shots of John at car-park.]
 I can’t act.

 DAY 18: [Scene 2; John robbing apartment.]
 I can’t act.

 DAY 19: [Scene 8-12; John extorting Mark who is tied up in the boot of his own Statesman.]
 Two weeks earlier the actor playing Mark had given me a heart attack when he showed up at a production meeting looking like Marlon Brando.
-I ordered him to loose the weight so he did.
+I ordered him to lose the weight so he did.
 We hired a ‘white’ Statesman.

 DAY 20-22: [Scene 8-12; John extorting Mark.]
 This time we hired a green Statesman from National Car Hire.
 I still can’t act.